openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Classification (AlexNet, GoogleNet, SqueezeNet, etc.) - Detects one type of element in an image.
 - Object Detection (SSD, YOLO) -- Draws bounding boxes around multiple types of objects in an image.
-- Custom: Often based on SSD
+- Custom - Often based on SSD.

 You can find a model suitable for the OpenVINO™ toolkit by: